mithi/hexapod/README.md

 [![](https://img.shields.io/badge/Buy%20me%20-coffee!-orange.svg?logo=buy-me-a-coffee&color=795548)](https://ko-fi.com/minimithi)

-# Mithi's Bare-Minimum Hexapod Robot Simulator (in Javascript!)
+# Mithi's Bare-Minimum Hexapod Robot Simulator 2
+_(in Javascript!)_

 <img src="https://mithi.github.io/robotics-blog/v2-hexapod-1.gif" alt="drawing" width="200" align="right" />

 - Solve (and visualize) forward and inverse kinematics purely on your browser!
 It's a complete rewrite of the [one I wrote in Python 🐍](https://github.com/mithi/hexapod-robot-simulator).
 Extremely fast!
 Zero server-side computations!

-- Consider buying me [a couple cups of coffee ☕ ☕](https://ko-fi.com/minimithi) to motivate me to build other robotics related visualizers.
+- Consider buying me [a couple cups of coffee ☕ ☕ ☕](https://ko-fi.com/minimithi) to motivate me to build other robotics related visualizers.
 (Quadrotors?!)

 - 🚧 Under heavy construction.
-This project is still a buggy 🐞🐞 work in progress.
+This project is still a buggy 🐞 work in progress.
 - See: https://hexapod.netlify.app

 ## Contributions Welcome!
-- Any contribution to improve the source code will be extremely appreciated. 💙 Anything from fixing typographical errors... to adding tests... to completely changing the page design ... or even rewriting modules to follow better software practices...
+- Any contribution to improve the source code will be extremely appreciated. 💙 Anything from fixing typographical errors... to adding tests... to improving user experience ... or even rewriting modules to follow better software practices...
 - This is my first time coding in Javascript and this is also my first react app, so I'm sure there is a lot of room for improvement.
 See: [Types of code contributions](https://github.com/mithi/hexapod/wiki/Types-of-(code)-Contributions).